ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 `president` on top, with two children: `United` and `States`.
 Thus, these two words are separated, which looks pretty bad.

+Surprisingly, the parsing of `What is John Smith hair colour?` works very well.
+The dependencies are correct, and it recognizes `John` and `Smith` as `person`.

 I will search other ways, maybe with NLTK library...

 As far as I know the NLTK library does not provide a statistical parser (= you cannot have immediately a parse tree, you must design a grammar before).
 However, it seems that there is a name entity recognition toolkit included in.
 Otherwise, you can try the online demo of the name entity recognition system provided by coreNLP (called NER, see: http://nlp.stanford.edu/software/corenlp.shtml) here : http://nlp.stanford.edu:8080/ner/process.
 NER claims to be able to recognize PERSON, LOCATION, ORGANIZATION, MISC, DATE, TIME, MONEY, NUMBER and it works on the example `Who is the United States president?`